Quand

 bossa nova.
 It captured North America first, by influencing the

-course of jazz and rapidly spread over to Europe and the rest
+course of jazz and was rapidly spreading all over Europe and the

-of the world.
-Luis Bonfa and Antonio Carlos Jobim, nowadays two
+rest of the world.
+Luis Bonfa and Antonio Carlos Jobim, nowadays

 were the composers of the soundtrack and also the creators of